bryantanderson/consistent-hashing/README.md

 Consistent hashing is a distributed systems technique that operates by assigning the data objects and nodes a position on a virtual ring structure (hash ring).
 Consistent hashing minimizes the number of keys to be remapped when the total number of nodes changes.

-Both nodes and data keys are mapped to positions on a hash ring using the same hash function.
+Both nodes and data keys are mapped to positions on a hash ring using the same hash function (ex: MD5).
 To find where a key should be stored, the system:

 -   Calculates the hash position of the key
 -   Traverses the hash ring clockwise from the key